tyleha/beneathdata/content/1 - Howto Build Pelican.md

 ```

 ## Quickstart
-Fist things first - use pelican's quickstart method to build the default website.
+First things first - use pelican's quickstart method to build the default website.
 We'll get around to applying themes in a bit.
 Use the `pelican-quickstart` command and follow the prompts

 ```bash
 $ pelican-quickstart